Rajasthan Tour Packages

 The bustling modern city is one of the three corners of the golden triangle that includes Delhi, Agra and Jaipur.

 Legend has it that in 1876, when the Prince of Wales visited India, on a tour and since the colour pink was symbolic of hospitality, Maharaja Ram Singh of Jaipur painted the entire city pink.
-The pink that colours the city makes for a marvellous spectacle to behold, more so as the city rises up majestically against the backdrop of the forts Nahargarh, Jaigarh and Garh Ganesh Temple.
+The pink that colours the city makes for a marvelous spectacle to behold, more so as the city rises up majestically against the backdrop of the forts Nahargarh, Jaigarh and Garh Ganesh Temple.

-Must Visit Places Amber(Amer) Palace
+Must-Visit Places Amber(Amer) Palace

 Amber (pronounced Amer) is located at a distance of about 11 kilometers from Jaipur.
 Now a UNESCO World Heritage Site, it was the bastion of the Kachwahas of Amber, until the capital was moved to the plains, to what is today, Jaipur.
 The palace, located in craggy hills, is a beautiful mélange of Hindu and Mughal styles.
 Raja Man Singh I began construction in 1592 and the palace, which was built as a strong, safe haven against attacking enemies, was completed by Mirza Raja Jai Singh.